Search tip: “Control+F” (or “Command+F” on a Mac)

 The following list of baskets shows where your application is in the workflow process:

 - Other Committee Review: When responses in a form indicate review is required by another committee at the institution and the form is routed out of the PI’s inbox, it will route to this basket, which serves as a holding pen for the form until all other committee reviews are completed.
 For new project applications, choose myProjects then click the Project Status tab and refer to the indicators to learn the status.
 For all other pending and approved forms, navigate to the Project Summary page, find the form under the History section and click the Other Reviews link on the right.
-The committee(s) triggered in the form will display along with the dates and documentation HRPO received from the committee.
+The committee(s) triggered in the form will display along with the dates and any documentation HRPO received from the committee.

 - Admin Prescreen: The application has been received in the HRPO and is being reviewed to ensure that the correct form has been used, all questions have been answered on the application, all attachments are present, etc. Until the project moves out of this basket, the application is not considered ACCEPTED by the HRPO as a complete application.